What is Bipolar Disorder?

 Depression: easily identifiable by:

 Inability to experience pleasure in previously pleasurable activities

 Difficulty in accomplishing routine daily tasks (even getting out of bed is often a challenge)

 Disturbed sleep (either excessive sleepiness or insomnia)

-Rapid Cycling: When a patient could be experiencing both mania and depression within a short span of time, sometimes repeatedly,
+Rapid Cycling: When a person could be experiencing both mania and depression within a short span of time, sometimes in repeated cycles.

 It is not easy to diagnose Bipolar Disorder and it is often misdiagnosed as schizophrenia or depression.
 One can hardly blame the family members or friends when many Physicians (and even Psychiatrists) fail to spot the early symptoms.

 Bipolar Disorder could have its roots right from adolescence but is typically diagnosed at the age of 25 onwards.
 It is estimated that there is a gap of a decade (on an average) between onset of symptoms and diagnosis, sometimes even longer.